codeforamerica/citizen-onboard/readme.md

 If you have ideas for teardowns but don't want to do it yourself, [add an issue](https://github.com/codeforamerica/citizen-onboard/issues/new) for the community.

-# Example: Applying for Food Stamps in California
+# Applying for Food Stamps in California
+The first of (hopefully) many.
+Check out [CitizenOnboard.com](http://citizenonboard.com) for more!
 <img src="img/calfresh-application.gif">
 <sub>100% inspired by [@UserOnboard](https://twitter.com/UserOnboard)</sub>